buivantrungg/codequest/README.md

 # codequest
-Embarking on a quest to master algorithms and data structures in Java, one LeetCode problem at a time.
+Embarking on a quest to master algorithms and data structures in Python, one LeetCode problem at a time.